CaptainPoldark/captainpoldark.github.io/README.md

 https://captainpoldark.github.io/jonathankyle/index.html

-This portfolio demonstrates use of CSS, JavaScript, and HTML
+This portfolio demonstrates use of CSS, JavaScript, Bootstrap, and HTML

 Included is an introduction, and video.
 There is an About Me section where I breifly describe myself.